BeckySkel/project-5-frontend/README.md

 ### Wireframes
 - After looking at common designs and features and deciding what I would like to include, I mapped out the intended features of the website using [Balsamiq](https://balsamiq.com/) to create wireframes of some of the page views.
 - [View the wireframes here](documents/wireframes.pdf)
-- The key differences between planning and the final product ...
+- The key differences between planning and the final product are the lack of footer and the layout of the task containers.
+The footer didn't feel necessary and the task containers fit better as a cow than columns.

 ### Information architecture
 - Devise is a planning app made up of 6 main views: Homepage, Dashboard, Login, Logout, Register and Project